 - Occasional breakouts

-Healthy skin depends on three key elements: moisture, structure, and protection.
+Healthy skin depends on three key elements: moisture, strength, and protection.

 During menopause: